If you use these tax rates, the following two references are the most relevant and provide details of the simulation procedure:

 The sixth column is GVKey.

-There are 202,433 firm-year tax rate observations from 1980-2012.
+There are 228,764 firm-year tax rate observations from 1980-2017.
 THEREFORE YOU CAN NOT READ THE ENTIRE FILE USING old versions of EXCEL, though new Excel versions can handle.
+Note that since the data end in 2017, they do not reflect changes made to the tax code starting in January 2018.

 I believe these "updated" tax rates are superior to the original tax rates described in some of the above 1996 references.
 I do not feel that there are no major problems with the originals.
 I would not say that the originals are technically "wrong", just that they have been improved upon.
 The "updated" files differ from the original tax rates as follows: